Flexible Covariate Adjustments in Regression Discontinuity Designs: Setup and Preliminaries

-\citet{calonico2019regression} show that $\wh\tau_{\sss lin}(h)$ is consistent for the RD parameter without functional form assumptions on the underlying conditional expectations if the covariates are predetermined, in the sense that their conditional distribution given the running variable varies smoothly around the cutoff.
-Specifically, if $\E[Z_i|X_i=x]$ is twice continuously differentiable around the cutoff, then
+The linear adjustment estimator is consistent for the RD parameter without functional form assumptions on the underlying conditional expectations if the covariates are predetermined, in the sense that they are not causally affected by the treatment, and thus their conditional expectation given the running variable varies smoothly around the cutoff.
+Moreover, if $\E[Z_i|X_i=x]$ is twice continuously differentiable around the cutoff, then